-PRQ: CCR 092, MAT 050.
 Covers the study of measurements, matter, molecules, atoms, chemical bonding, nomenclature, energy, acids, bases, and nutrition.
 Course work examines chemistry in the modern world and surveys the current knowledge as well as the conceptual framework of the discipline.
 Chemistry as a science is explored, as is the impact of chemistry on society.
 This course includes laboratory experience and is designed for non-science majors.
-This course is one of the statewide Guaranteed Transfer courses, GT-SC1.